sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
 A document's "site for cookies" is the top-level origin if and only if the document and each of its ancestor documents' origins are same-site with the top-level origin.
-Otherwise its "site for cookies" is a a globally unique identifier.
+Otherwise its "site for cookies" is a freshly generated globally unique identifier.

 Given a Document (`document`), the following algorithm returns its "site for cookies" (either a triple origin, or a globally unique identifier):